harshitvasu/just-notes/modern-history/spectrum-5.md

 ● the Government of India give Amir all support against foreign aggression, and an annual subsidy.
-But soon, Yakub had to abdicate under popular pressure View
-Sir John Lawrence’s foreign policy was a policy of self-reliance and self-restraint, of defence not defiance, of waiting and watching that he might be able to strike harder and in the right direction, if the time for aggressive action should ever come.
-—R.B.
-Smith, Biographer of John Lawrence
-Expansion and Consolidation of British Power ✫ 133 and the British had to recapture Kabul and Kandhar.
+But soon, Yakub had to abdicate under popular pressure and the British had to recapture Kabul and Kandhar.
 Abdur Rehman became the new Amir.
 Lytton chalked out a plan for the dismemberment of Afghanistan, but could not carry it out.